hypergraphql/hypergraphql/sources/tutorial.md

 # Tutorial

-In this tutorial we outline all the steps neccessary to define and link several linked data services and datasets using HyperGraphQL.
+In this tutorial we outline all the steps required to define and link several linked data services and datasets using HyperGraphQL.
 The resulting architecture consists of three HyperGraphQL instances:
 1. an instance exposing a fragment of [DBpedia](http://wiki.dbpedia.org/) dataset accessed via DBpedia's SPARQL endpoint;
-2. an instance serving a subset of [AGROVOC SKOS taxonomy](http://aims.fao.org/vest-registry/vocabularies/agrovoc-multilingual-agricultural-thesaurus) accessed from a local file;
+2. an instance serving the [AGROVOC SKOS taxonomy](http://aims.fao.org/vest-registry/vocabularies/agrovoc-multilingual-agricultural-thesaurus) provided from a local file;
-3. an instance serving a superset of the [FAO Geopolitical Ontology](http://www.fao.org/countryprofiles/geoinfo/geopolitical/resource/) accessed from a local file, and moreover, linked fragments of data exposed by the other two HyperGraphQL instances.
+3. an instance serving the [FAO Geopolitical Ontology](http://www.fao.org/countryprofiles/geoinfo/geopolitical/resource/) provided from a local file, and furthermore linked to data exposed by the other two HyperGraphQL instances.

 <img src="https://semantic-integration.github.io/hypergraphql/sources/service-linking.png" alt="diagram">